ajbrown/angular-loggly-logger/README.md

 # Getting Started

-ngLoggly can be installed with bower:
+LogglyLogger can be installed with bower:

 ```
 bower install angular-loggly-logger
 ```

-Once configured (by including "ngLoggly" as a module dependency), the $log service will automatically be decorated, and all messages logged will be handled as normal as well as formated and passed to LogglyLogger.sendMessage.
+Once configured (by including "logglyLogger" as a module dependency), the $log service will automatically be decorated, and all messages logged will be handled as normal as well as formated and pssed to LogglyLogger.sendMessage.

 To use both the decorated $log and the LogglyLogger service, you must first configure it with an inputToken, which is done via the LogglyLoggerProvider:

 ```
-angular.module( 'myApp', ['ngLoggly'] )
+angular.module( 'myApp', ['logglyLogger'] )

   .config( function( LogglyLoggerProvider ) {
     LogglyLoggerProvider.inputToken( '<loggly input token here>' );